 To move from the hypothetical to the practical, manufacturers must build cars that educated consumers believe are safe.
 There are many hurdles to jump before that scenario becomes a reality.

-In what is likely to be first lawsuit regarding an accident with a fully autonomous vehicle, Lemberg Law sues GM on behalf of its client for negligence.
+In what is likely to be the first lawsuit regarding an accident with a fully autonomous vehicle, Lemberg Law sues GM on behalf of its client for negligence.